joshbegley/nyt-latest/README.md

 **Six Dead and Nine Injured in Shooting in Sacramento, Police Say**\
-`The shooting occurred in the downtown area early Sunday.`\
+`The shooting occurred in the downtown area early on Sunday.`\
 https://nytimes.com/2022/04/03/us/sacramento-shooting.html?searchResultPosition=1

 **The documentarian Mantas Kvedaravicius is reported killed in Mariupol.**\